Nowadays, choosing the right type of customer service plays a crucial role in the lives of every company.

-This leads to a shift from a single-channel approach to omnichannel.
+This leads to a shift from a single-channel approach to an omnichannel.
 The premise of such thinking is exactly the fact that your customers may want to get into contact via phone, but they may also want to chat with your via Facebook and maybe also Twitter.

 You simply can’t overlook how spread people are across various online platforms and just settle down with one customer service solution.

-In fact, according to the study conducted by Dimensional Research, 28% of customers said multiple communication options are part of good customer experience and 27% said not being able to contact customer service with their preferred channel contributed to bad customer experience.
+In fact, according to the study conducted by Dimensional Research, 28% of customers said multiple communication options are part of a good customer experience and 27% said not being able to contact customer service with their preferred channel contributed to a bad customer experience.